mramshaw/ML_with_SciPy/README.md

 [Note that the diagonal from top-left to bottom-right shows our histograms, although in a different order than we saw them before.]

+## Evaluate Algorithms

+Almost every ML paper these days has a table contrasting the accuracy of different algorithms, so let's follow that pattern.

+[I read an interview with Geoffrey Hinton where he bemoaned this fact.
+ In his opinion, what is needed is new and original thinking, rather than small tweaks to well-established methods.
+However, is is still necessary to evaluate methods based upon some criteria, so why not compare against competing methods?]

+## Make Predictions

+Extrapolate a trend, make a recommendation, the goal is to make some sort of prediction.

 ## Versions